slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"When introduced to someone make eye contact and count to 4.
 You’ll both remember each other."
 -- Kevin Kelly*

-1. Stand tall, put a smile on your face, and roll your shoulders back and down so your hands are at your sides and not in your pockets.
-2. Eye contact builds trust. dont hide yourself. dont wait to start talking. a group or a double might be an easy place to start.
-5. Keep it simple.
-Remember, to be interesting, you’ve got to be interested.
+- Networking types: advocates a, boomerang b, celebrities c, drainers d
+- Networking types: shark, dolphin, drowner.
 1 - «Rescue people instead of «cold calling».
 Include people to gain allies.
 Become the conduit in your circle — the one who makes sure introductions are made.
 It really is as simple as asking, “Have you met my friend, Johnny?”
 Take that responsibility and welcome strangers into your group, and you’ll help everyone feel like they’re part of the conversation.
 That’s all anyone wants when they’re out – to feel included.
+2. Eye contact builds trust. dont hide yourself. dont wait to start talking. a group or a double might be an easy place to start.
 2 - Small and open groups.
 Opening line: "Hi, I'm X and I dont know anybody in this party."
 3 - Go to the bar and meet people there.
 4 - Help the hosters to serve food.